 - 1/2 teaspoon vanilla extract

 - Preheat oven to 350F.

 - In a large bowl, combine flour, brown sugar and butter together.
 Rub mixture with clean hands until combined and crumbly.
 Press into a greased 9-inch square baking pan.
 Bake for 5 minutes.
 Set aside to cool.

-- In a small saucepan, bring sugar and maple syrup to a boil.
-Remove from heat.
+- In a small saucepan, bring sugar and maple syrup to a boil over medium-high heat.
+Remove from heat immediately once it starts to boil.
 Cool slightly.